jacksongoode/whats-going-on/README.md

-# A multitrack player
+# What's Going On?

 A player to play multiple tracks simultaneously.
-Simple gain, pan, and reverb.
+Simple gain, pan, and reverb control.

+Please don't sue me :)